Sony α6400

-The Sony α6400 (model ILCE-6400) is a digital camera announced January 15, 2019.
-It is an APS-C mirrorless interchangeable lens camera (MILC) designed to be a mid-range mirrorless camera and act as an update of the α6300.
-Sony is targeting the vlogging community with the α6400's flip-up screen and aggressive pricing.
+The Sony α6400 (model ILCE-6400) is a digital camera announced on January 15, 2019.
+It is an APS-C mirrorless interchangeable lens camera (MILC) designed to be a mid-range mirrorless camera and acts as the successor to the α6300.
+Intended to target the vlogging community, the α6400 features a flip-up screen and aggressive pricing.
 It features the same 24 megapixel sensor seen in the α6500.
 At the time of release, the two most capable cameras in the α6000 series of cameras were the α6400 and the α6500.
-The α6500 featured in-body image stabilization, and a larger image buffer, but in most other respects the α6400 is a more advanced camera.
-This is largely due to its processing power, enabling features like animal eye AF, and autofocus tracking.
-These features, for example, can not be added to the α6300 via a firmware update, as it is too demanding a feature.
+The α6500 features in-body image stabilization and a larger image buffer, but the α6400 is arguably more advanced as the newer model.
+This is largely due to its increased processing power, real-time eye AF, and real-time tracking.
+These features, for example, cannot be added to the α6300 via a firmware update, as it would be too demanding on the processor.

 At its announcement, the Sony α6400 is advertised as featuring the "world's fastest autofocus" with lag of 0.02 second and 11 fps continuous shooting with continuous AF and 8 fps with the silent shutter.
-Its MSRP is $889 for the body and $998 with a 16–50 mm power-zoom kit lens f/3.5-5.6.
+Its MSRP is $899 for the body and $999 with a 16–50 mm power-zoom kit lens f/3.5-5.6.

 Sony's α6400 also saw a much-needed upgrade to the photo sharing apps and the reintroduction of time-lapse videos via the menu system.

-For video shooters, a welcome change for the α6400 was the removal of the 30-minute record limit.
-This limit is an artificial one placed on many cameras to avoid being taxed differently.
+For videographers, a welcome change for the α6400 was the removal of the 30-minute record limit.
+This artificial limit was placed on many cameras possibly to avoid import taxes in the EU, but also to reduce the risk of damage from overheating.
 The α6400 is also a vast improvement for Sony with regards to overheating (most likely to occur whilst recording 4K due to the processing demands).
-Online tests showed that in modest ambient temperatures, you will flatten the battery or fill the memory card before you overheat the camera.
+Tests released online showed that in normal ambient temperatures, the battery will be discharged completely or the memory card will reach capacity before reaching abnormally high temperatures.